 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 - Genetics Home Reference (GHR) contains information on Familial adenomatous polyposis.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.